drogue-iot/blog.drogue.io/content/2022-04-29-firmware-updates-part-1/index.md

 * In the event of an unrecoverable error, panic!
 Make sure you use a panic handler that allows your device to reset and start over (causing the bootloader to roll back).
 * Your application is running correctly before marking itself as successfully booted.
 Doing this too early could cause your application to be stuck with the new faulty firmware.

-For IoT connected devices, there is an addition trick: make sure you can connect to the required services (such as the firmware update service) before marking the firmware as succesfully booted.
-This increases the chance that you will be able to recover and fix bugs by rolling out a new version of your firmware.
-We'll cover this in the next blog posts of this series.
+For IoT connected devices, there is an additional trick: make sure you can connect to the required services (such as the firmware update service) before marking the firmware as successfully booted.
+This increases the chance you will be able to recover and fix bugs by rolling out a new version of your firmware.
+We'll cover this in future blog posts of this series.

 ## Bootloader and application binaries

 The bootloader may be used as a library or as a standalone binary.
 In the case where it's used as a standalone binary, it must be compiled with the linker script setting the partition boundaries.
-If desired, you can use it as a library and provide the partitions programatically if you require a high degree of customization.
+If you require a high degree of customization, you can use it as a library and provide the partitions programatically.

 The application binary can depend on the platform dependent bootloader library for convenience, which will also use the linker script to derive the partition boundaries.
 In the same way as for making a customized bootloader, you can define the partition boundaries programatically for your application as well.